cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 * Views
 * WebParts

 All of these items are examples of SharePoint artifacts that are instantiated when used in the SharePoint environment and they have to be either modified or recreated before any changes you've made will be manifested.
-This is what I'd like to call __Provisional Changes__.

-### Provisional Change
+#### Changing State

+All of the aforementioned artifacts live in the SharePoint environment as instances.
+This implies they have a state, and this is the underlying reason they are thougher to change and any changes to these instances have a bigger impact on your upgrade.
+That is if you want to actually manifest the changes right away.
+Like I mentioned before, some changes can be made but won't actually be picked up before you explicitely make it so.

+#### Provisioning Changes

-Provisional Changes are the clumsiest.
-You will have to write code to make this specific change.
+Changes to these instances are the clumsiest.
+You will have to write code to make that specific change.
 This can be either CAML or actual C# code.
 Either way, it's overhead.

 Why do I call it overhead ?
 Well, CAML allows you to declaratively deploy Content Types, Fields and so on.
 But it doesn't allow you to make a change in this same CAML that SharePoint will apply to the existing artifacts.